Pristina Kosovo Travel Guide

 Find Tours to GracanicaVisit Gadime Cave to marvel in its prime unique stalactites and stalagmites.

-Explore Cave ToursSupport animal welfare by stopping at the Prishtina Bear Sanctuary.
+Explore Cave ToursSupport animal welfare by visiting the Prishtina Bear Sanctuary.

 Bear Sanctuary InfoCombine multiple sites into a full-day excursion for a comprehensive regional view.